aplteam/Cider/docs/Cider-User-Guide.md

 ### OpenProject

-Naturally `OpenProject` is the most important command Cider offers.
+Naturally, `OpenProject` is the most important command Cider offers.
 We discuss all its actions in detail.

 Note that the contents of the file `cider.config` directs what exactly Cider is going to do when its principal method, `OpenProject`, is executed.

 #### 1. Creating a project space